Elementary embeddings in torsion-free hyperbolic groups: From preretractions to hyperbolic floors

 We can finally prove Proposition \ref{IfNoStable}. \begin{proof}[Proof of Proposition \ref{IfNoStable}] Let $\Sigma$ be the surface of $\Lambda$ obtained in Lemma \ref{SumBoundaryExponents}.
 By Lemma \ref{OneBoundaryComp}, we may assume $\Sigma$ has at least two boundary components.

-We can find (see figure \ref{FoldableFig} for the orientable case) a set $C$ which is the union of one or two disjoint simple closed curves on $\Sigma$ such that $\Sigma$ can be written as the union of two subsurfaces $\Sigma_1$ and $\Sigma_2$ with \begin{itemize} \item $\Sigma_1 \cap \Sigma_2 = C$; \item $\Sigma_1$ is orientable and contains exactly one boundary component of $\Sigma$; \item $\Sigma_2$ is homeomorphic to an $(m-2)$-punctured copy of $\Sigma_1$ (if $\Sigma$ is orientable), or to the $(m-2)$-punctured connected sum of a projective plane with $\Sigma_1$ (if $\Sigma$ is non orientable). \end{itemize}
+Suppose first that $\Sigma$ is an $m$-punctured surface of genus at least $1$ ($m \geq 2$), with the exception of a twice punctured torus.
+We can find (see Figure \ref{FoldableFig} for the orientable case) a set $C$ which is the union of one or two disjoint simple closed curves on $\Sigma$ such that $\Sigma$ can be written as the union of two subsurfaces $\Sigma_1$ and $\Sigma_2$ with \begin{itemize} \item $\Sigma_1 \cap \Sigma_2 = C$; \item $\Sigma_1$ is orientable and contains exactly one boundary component of $\Sigma$; \item $\Sigma_2$ is homeomorphic to an $(m-2)$-punctured copy of $\Sigma_1$ (if $\Sigma$ is orientable), or to the $(m-2)$-punctured connected sum of a projective plane with $\Sigma_1$ (if $\Sigma$ is non orientable). \end{itemize}

 In the even genus case, this means we have a presentation for the fundamental group $S$ of $\Sigma$ with generators $\{ x_i, y_i, x'_i, y'_i \}_{1 \leq i \leq r} \cup \{b_1, \ldots, b_m\} \cup \{d\}$, and relations